HanlinTheDEVELOPER/actions/README.md

    -->
 ```

 Now if you push the code again, you will see all workflows are completed successfully.Now check into the run workflow's summary. you will see the build file in the artifacts section.
-You can download it and check the content or delete if you want.By default, artifacts are stored for 90 days.
+You can download it and check the content or delete if you want.
+By default, artifacts are stored for 90 days.
 You can change it in the settings.

+### Env Variables and Secrets

+We can use env variables in our workflows.